Get insider access

 If you enjoy gaming on your phone, a traditional gaming headset is likely too bulky to take you everywhere.
 Luckily, as mobile gaming has risen in popularity, more earbuds and in-ears are designed with that in mind.
 Generally, you want a gaming headset with a good microphone, a comfortable fit, and a well-balanced sound profile so all explosions and dialogue sound how they should.
 Latency can also be very important, as many Bluetooth headphones introduce noticeable lag, which can be an issue when gaming online with others.

 We've tested over 315 pairs of earbuds and in-ears, and below are our picks for the best gamer-centric earbuds.
 Unlike traditional over-ear gaming headsets, we haven't tested nearly as many earbuds suitable for gaming yet, but we'll update this list as we test more.
-You can also check our recommendations for the best gaming headsets, the best earbuds, and the best earbuds with a mic.
+You can also check our recommendations for the best gaming headsets, the best in-ear headphones, and the best earbuds with a mic.

 1. Best Earbuds For Gaming

 The Razer Hammerhead Pro HyperSpeed True Wireless are the best gaming earbuds we've tested.
 These in-ears have a wireless USB-C dongle for a low-latency gaming experience on PCs and PlayStation consoles.
 Want to connect via Bluetooth?
-Their companion app also offers 'Game Mode,' a setting that ensures your audio and visuals stay in sync during the head of the moment.
-If that's not enough, they've got customizable RGB lighting so that you can show off your style.
-Their noise cancelling (ANC) system blocks a good amount of sound, like traffic from an open window; however, with both features on, their battery life tanks from four hours to three.
+Their companion app also offers 'Game Mode,' a setting that ensures your audio and visuals stay in sync during the heat of the moment.
+If that's not enough, they've got customizable RGB lighting so you can show off your style.
+Their active noise cancelling (ANC) system blocks a good amount of sound, like traffic from an open window; however, with both features on, their battery life tanks from four hours to three.
 Luckily, their case supplies four extra charges for when the battery needs a top-up.

 They're decently comfortable for most people and have a somewhat balanced sound out of the box.
-While a dip in the mid-range makes dialogue and instruments sound a little hollow, the app has a graphic EQ and presets to help you fine-tune their sound.
+While a dip in the mid-range makes dialogue and instruments sound a little hollow, their app has a graphic EQ and presets to help you fine-tune their sound.
 They also have a THX preset to help create a more 3D listening experience.
 If you play multi-player games, their mic offers good overall performance, and you'll have no trouble being understood clearly, even if you're talking in a noisy environment like a shared living room.

 If you're concerned about their short continuous battery life, try the Sony INZONE Buds Truly Wireless.
 Their battery provides about 12 hours of continuous use off of a single charge, so they'll last through long gaming marathons.
 However, they aren't as well-built, and although they support Bluetooth, they're limited to LC3 codec, so you'll need a compatible device if you want to use them this way.
 You can use them on PS5 consoles or your PC via their wireless dongle.